Irn-Bru: Popularity and new variants

 1980 saw the introduction of Low Calorie Irn-Bru: this was re-launched in 1991 as Diet Irn-Bru and again in 2011 as Irn-Bru Sugar Free.
 The Irn-Bru 32 energy drink variant was launched in 2006, but was discontinued shortly after.

 Irn-Bru has long been the most popular soft drink in Scotland, with Coca-Cola second, but competition between the two brands brought their sales to roughly equal levels by 2003.
 It is also the third best selling soft drink in the UK, after Coca-Cola and Pepsi, outselling high-profile brands such as Fanta, Dr Pepper, Sprite and 7 Up.
 This success in defending its home market (a feat claimed only by Irn-Bru, Inca Kola and Thums Up; Thums Up sold out to Coca-Cola in 1993, and Inka Kola owners Corporación Lindley S.A. entered into a joint venture with Coca-Cola in 1999, giving up all rights to the name outside Peru) led to ongoing speculation that Coca-Cola, PepsiCo, Inc. or its UK brand franchisee Britvic would attempt to buy A.G.
 Barr.
 In November 2012 AG Barr and Britvic announced a merger proposal, but in July 2013 the merger collapsed when terms could not be agreed.

 Irn-Bru's advertising slogans used to be 'Scotland's other National Drink', referring to whisky, and 'Made in Scotland from girders', a reference to the rusty colour of the drink; though the closest one can come to substantiating this claim is the 0.002% ammonium ferric citrate listed in the ingredients.

 Fiery Irn-Bru, a limited edition variant, was released in autumn 2011.
 It was packaged with a black and orange design, and with the signature man icon with an added image of a fire.
 It featured the traditional Irn-Bru flavour with an aftertaste similar to ginger.

-Irn-Bru was also sold in reusable 750 ml glass bottles which, like other Barr's drinks, were able to be returned to the manufacturer in exchange for a 30 pence (previously 20p) deposit paid on purchase.
+Irn-Bru is also sold in reusable 750 ml glass bottles, The bottles were originally able to be returned to the manufacturer in exchange for a 30 pence (previously 20p) deposit paid on purchase.
 This scheme was widely available in shops across Scotland and led to the colloquial term for an empty: a "glass cheque".
-As a result of a 40% drop in returned bottles since the 1990s Barr deemed the washing and re-filling process uneconomical, and on 1 January 2016 ceased the scheme.
+As a result of a 40% drop in returned bottles since the 1990s, Barr ultimately deemed the washing and re-filling process uneconomical, and on 1 January 2016 ceased the scheme.